DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/fundamentals.md

 .embedded-demo({ "path": "grid-basic/static-column-width", "showThemeSelector": true })

+### Multiline cells

+By default Grid cells are configured to preserve their height and cutting off long values instead of wrapping them to the next line.
+This behavior can be overridden by specifying `wordWrapEnabled` attribute for the particular column in the `columnExtensions` config of the `Table` plugin.

+.embedded-demo({ "path": "grid-basic/cell-wordwrap", "showThemeSelector": true })

 ### Other plugins

 Other plugins ([TableHeaderRow](../reference/table-header-row.md), [TableEditRow](../reference/table-edit-row.md), [TableFilterRow](../reference/table-filter-row.md), [TableGroupRow](../reference/table-group-row.md) and [TableRowDetail](../reference/table-row-detail.md)) have a similar APIs for appearance customization.